sensu/sensu-go-chef/README.md

 * `repo` which repo to pull package from, default: *sensu/stable*
 * `config_home` where to store the generated object definitions, default: */etc/sensu*
 * `config` a hash of configuration, default: *{ 'state-dir': '/var/lib/sensu/sensu-backend'}*
+* `username` the username to initialize the backend with
+* `password` the password to initialize the backend with

 #### Examples
 ```rb